katrinleinweber/v0dro.github.io/source/_posts/2016-07-12-random-thoughts-on-bass-tone.markdown

 One thing that I noticed when tweaking my sansamp is the level of 'distortion' in my tone varies a LOT when you change the bass or treble keeping the drive at the same level.
 Why does this happen?

+#### 2 August 2016

+Trying to dive further into distortion today.
+Found [this](http://www.tyquinn.com/2009/lead-tone-part-3-distortion/) article kind of useful.
+It relates mostly to lead guitar tones, but I think it applies in a general case too.
+I learned about symmetric and asymmetric clipping in that article.

+According to the article, symmetric clipping is more focused and clear, because it is only generating one set of harmonic overtones.
+Since asymmetric clipping can be hard-clipped on one side, and soft-clipped on the other, it has the potential to create very thick complex sounds.
+This means that if you want plenty of overtones, but do not want a lot of gain, asymmetric clipping can be useful.
+For full-blown distortion symmetric clipping is usually more suitable, since high-gain tones are already very harmonically complex. _Typically asymmetric clipping will have a predominant first harmonic, which the symmetric clipping will not_ (that's probably why in [this](https://www.youtube.com/watch?v=pzua3-xZKHM) video, the SD1 sounds brigther than than the TS-9).
+High gain distortion tones sound best with most of the distortion coming from the pre-amp, so try to use a fairly neutral pickup or even a slightly 'bright' pickup.

+The follow up to the above post [talks about EQ in relation with distortion](http://www.tyquinn.com/2009/lead-tone-part-4-eq-for-distortion-voicing/).
+It has stuff on pre and post EQ distortion and how it can affect the overall tone.
+If you place the EQ before the distortion, you can actually shape which frequencies will be clipped.
+However if you place it after the distortion then the EQ will only act for shaping the already distorted tone.
+Pre-dist EQ is more useful in most cases since it let's you control the frequencies for clipping.

+It also says that humbucking pickups have a mid-boost that is more focused by the lower part of the frequency range.
+Single coil pickups on the other hand have a mid-boost focused by the upper part of the frequency range.
+Single coils generally have clearer, more articulate bass end.

+#### 3 August 2016

+Read something about bass DI in [this](http://www.bestbassgear.com/ebass/gear/electronics/pedals/why-is-di-so-important-to-bass-players.html) article today.